TradingView – Supertrend (Automated Trading)

 • Easily double the quantity when the signal changes

-• Use placeholders available from strategy
+• Use placeholders available from the strategy

 Admin